 Students who enter the program with a master's degree in acupuncture or equivalent will earn the Doctor of Acupuncture (DAc).
-Students who enter with a master's degree in acupuncture and Oriental medicine or equivalent will earn the Doctor of Acupuncture and Chinese Medicine (DACM).
+Students who enter with a master's degree in acupuncture and Chinese medicine or equivalent will earn the Doctor of Acupuncture with a Chinese Herbal Medicine specialization (DAcCHM).
 The curriculum is the same for either student.